Agent Zero — from zero to SAGE

 Hardware

-Instance Model Hardware Role
+Machine Models Hardware Role

 Minimum requirements: Python 3.10+, Ollama for local LLM inference, 4GB+ RAM.
 GPU recommended for models above 1B parameters.
 SAGE itself is lightweight — the LLM is the resource bottleneck.